Totopara – The Idyllic World of Toto Tribes

 totopara

 In the 1950s, Totos remained on the verge of extinction.
-Several measures were implemented to safeguard their area from being flooded.
-The same helped protect their unique heritage and enabled them to thrive.
+Several measures were implemented to protect their area from being flooded.

 totopara